 Syrian President Sharaa makes the 1st White House visit by a Syrian head of state

-WASHINGTON — President Donald Trump is hosting Syrian President Ahmad al-Sharaa at the White House on Monday, welcoming the once-pariah state into a U.S-led global coalition to fight the Islamic State group.
+WASHINGTON — President Donald Trump hosted Syrian President Ahmad al-Sharaa at the White House on Monday, welcoming the once-pariah state into a U.S-led global coalition to fight the Islamic State group.

+Al-Sharaa arrived at the White House around 11:30 a.m. and shortly after began his Oval Office meeting, which remained closed to the press.
+The Syrian president entered the building through West Executive Avenue, adjacent to the White House, rather than on the West Wing driveway used for other foreign leaders' arrivals.
+He left the White House about two hours later and greeted a throng of supporters gathered outside before getting into his motorcade.

 White House press secretary Karoline Leavitt said Monday's visit is "part of the president's efforts in diplomacy to meet with anyone around the world in the pursuit of peace."

-Trump has recently said al-Sharaa is "doing a very good job so far" and that a "lot of progress has been made with Syria" since the U.S. eased sanctions.
+Trump, a Republican, has recently said that al-Sharaa is "doing a very good job so far" and that a "lot of progress has been made with Syria" since the U.S. eased sanctions.

 One official with knowledge of the administration's plans said Syria's entry into the global coalition fighting the Islamic State group will allow it to work more closely with U.S. forces, although the new Syrian military and the Kurdish-led Syrian Democratic Forces in the country's northeast had already been fighting the group.